ABOUT

 This philosophy is at the heart of Gold-Dusted Living.

 Gold-Dusted Living is a storytelling platform rooted in cultural memory, personal reclamation, and collective truth.
-It traces the golden seams between travel, history, culture, justice, and wellness for those who live with deep questions and an open heart.
+It traces the golden seams between travel, history, culture, food, justice, and wellness for those who live with deep questions and an open heart.
 This space honors the connection between personal truth and shared reality, whether that be through writing, digital offerings, or the act of bearing witness — both in the places we’ve been and those we’ve only come to know through our screens and the voices of those living there.

 This site is for those who have been shattered by systems, by silence, by the long ache of erasure.
 For those who choose, again and again, to gather their pieces with intention.
 It is a space for women and truth-seekers, especially those of the global majority, who are done following wellness scripts that erase their lived experience.
 Who no longer fit inside the boxes that once kept them small.
 Who carry the truth that wholeness is born from the ruins, not in spite of them.
 Who understand that healing is not about perfection, but about presence.
 Here, we are not broken.
 We are rebuilt.
 Repair is ritual.
 This process does not diminish us; it reclaims our shape, restores our rhythm, and dares to call us beautiful because of the cracks.